mike1572/QuizCapitalsEurope/README.md

-# Mobile App built with React Native for helping you knwo the Capitals of Europe
+# Mobile App built with React Native for helping you know the Capitals of Europe
 Copyright Mike Dimitrov